Federal Administrative Asset Forfeiture Lawyers

 Most of us are at least peripherally aware that the federal government can request and receive from the court system a forfeiture of assets including cars, property, and more when they are involved with criminal activity.
 What might be less known is that the majority of the asset forfeitures in the United States occur administratively, that is without permission of a judge or jury.
 An administrative forfeiture occurs most often during the course of a raid where an agency like the FBI, DEA, or Secret Service simply seizes property and takes it with them when they leave.
 Scary but true.
 The good news is you do have recourse but should be prepared to act quickly.
+If you are convicted, you might want to consider appealing the crime and speaking to a federal criminal appeals lawyer.

 The Administrative Forfeiture Process